About Sarah B. Ottow

 How It All Started:

 As a first generation college graduate, I stepped into a classroom filled with students from all backgrounds—many learning English as a new language.
 I had more heart than strategy.
 I juggled lesson plans, diverse needs and that sinking feeling I was missing something critical.
-Every day, I wondered: Am I doing enough for my students?
+Every day, I wondered: Every day, I wondered: Am I doing enough to truly reach them?

 Long before that, I had already seen what it meant to navigate systems that didn’t always work for every child.
 Growing up alongside my sister with extreme special needs, I learned early on how much it matters to be seen, valued and supported—especially when the path isn’t clear.
-That’s where my commitment to making sure every student gets what they need truly began.
+That’s where my commitment to ensuring every individual feels seen, valued, and supported truly began.

 The Turning Point: